98 Random Acts of Kindness To Do With Your Child - Baby Chick

 18. Tell Them What Makes Them Special

-We all need a little pick-me-up sometimes, and it’s so nice to hear from our friends why they think we’re awesome.
+We all need a little pick-me-up sometimes, and it’s great to hear from our friends about why they think we’re awesome.
 Have your child do this often.
 You never know how this small random act of kindness will impact someone else.

 19. Share Your Favorite Recipe With a Friend and Bring Them a Sample

 Food is always a good idea.
-Send a handwritten recipe to a friend and a sample for them to “taste test” before diving in.
-Not only do they have a meal ready to eat thanks to your sample, but they’ll have the recipe to add to their rotation to make over and over again.
+Send a handwritten recipe to a friend along with a sample for them to “taste test” before they dive in.
+Not only will they have a meal ready to eat thanks to your sample, but they’ll also have the recipe to add to their rotation, making it one they can prepare over and over again.

 15 Acts of Kindness for Neighbors